 Educational Testing Service (ETS) CAHSEE Web page

-Training Webcasts and links to CAHSEE Online, Pre-ID services, Project Calendar, and test administration materials such as District and Test Site Coordinator Manuals, Directions for Administration, and Sample Answer Documents at the Test Administration link.
+Training Webcasts and links to CAHSEE Online, Pre-ID services, Project Calendar, and test administration materials such as the District and Test Site Coordinator Manuals, Directions for Administration, and sample answer documents at the Test Administration link.

 CAHSEE Waiver Data Collection

-Beginning in 2011–12, the CAHSEE waiver data will be collected via the California Longitudinal Pupil Achievement Data System (CALPADS).
-You can find information about the CAHSEE waiver data collection in the CALPADS Data Guide in sections 2.1.6 (Student Waivers) and 3.8 (Graduates).
-This guide is found at the CALPADS System Documentation Web page.
+Beginning in 2011–12, CAHSEE waiver data will be collected via the California Longitudinal Pupil Achievement Data System (CALPADS).
+You can find information about the CAHSEE waiver data collection in the CALPADS Data Guide in sections 2.1.5 (Student Waivers) and 3.8 (Graduates).
+This guide is found on the CALPADS System Documentation Web page.

-The California Code of Regulations, Title 5, Section 1207.1, required that the California Department of Education (CDE) collect CAHSEE waiver information from LEAs by December 31 of each year.
-You can find these regulations at the Test Regulations (DOC) document.
+The California Code of Regulations, Title 5, Section 1207.1, requires that the California Department of Education (CDE) collect CAHSEE waiver information from LEAs by December 31 of each year.
+You can find these regulations in the Test Regulations (DOC) document.